-EBikes work by using a battery connected to an electric motor, which can propel riders faster and further compared with pedaling alone.
-To work properly, the brain of an eBike (called a “controller”) needs to know what the rider is doing - pedaling, coasting, braking.
+EBikes work by connecting a battery to an electric motor, which can propel riders faster and further compared with pedaling alone.
+To work properly, the brain of an eBike (called a “controller”) needs to know what the rider is doing - pedaling, coasting, braking, and so on.

-A cadence sensor, usually based on a magnet, sits around the bottom bracket or crankset on an eBike.
-As the rider pedals, the magnets pass each other, and notifies the controller that the rider is pedaling.
+A cadence sensor, usually based on magnets, sits around the bottom bracket or crankset on an eBike.
+As the rider pedals, the magnets pass each other, and signals the controller that the rider is pedaling.
 The motor turns on when you start pedaling, and stops when you stop pedaling - simple, and effective.

 Most value-oriented eBikes use cadence sensors, and they’re commonly paired with eBikes that use rear hub drive motors.
 Because torque sensing technology is more expensive, eBikes equipped with cadence sensors often represent some of the best values on the market.
 A cadence sensor bike can sell for several hundred dollars less than an equivalent model fitted with a torque sensor.

-Unlike a cadence sensor eBike, you can't achieve top speeds on a torque sensor eBike without the rider making an effort to contribute with their legs and lungs.
+Unlike a cadence sensor eBike, you can't achieve top speeds on a torque sensor eBike without the rider making a maximum effort to contribute with their legs and lungs.
 Torque sensors are commonly paired with mid-drive motors, especially those on electric mountain bikes intended for off-road trails.

 If you're interested in an eBike equipped with a throttle, note that throttle-equipped models are less likely to be paired with torque sensors; most models featuring throttles will use cadence sensors.
 If this is important to you, check to make sure any torque sensor eBike you're considering also includes a throttle.